 3. Multiplication (*) Operator (Asterisk)

-The following picture shows the way of applying the asterisk (*) symbol to multiply two numbers.
+The following picture shows how to apply the asterisk (*) symbol to multiply two numbers.

 4. Division (/) Operator

-In the next picture, you will see how division works in an Excel workbook.
+In the image, you will see how division works in an Excel workbook.

 5. Exponent Or Circumflex (^) Operator

 The exponent operator shows the power of a number.
-Say, we want to find out the cube value of 8 or 8 to the power 3.
-Follow the image below to see how we can calculate this value.
+We want to find the cube value of 8 or 8 to the power of 3.
+Follow the image below to see how to calculate this value.

 6. Percentage (%) Operator

-The percentage operator is used to show a number as a fraction of 100.
+The percentage operator shows a number as a fraction of 100.
 However, if you use the percentage operator with a number, you will see a decimal number.
 You need to change the number format to Percentage to show the number in percentage.

 VBA Arithmetic Operators in Excel